 What is testicular cancer?

 Testicular cancer can start in one or both testicles.
 It is most often found in young men but can occur at any age.
-This type of cancer can be treated successfully and very often cured.

 The testicles (or testes) are part of the male reproductive system.
 In adult men, each one is normally a little smaller than a golf ball.
 They are held in a sac of skin called the scrotum.
 The scrotum hangs beneath the base of the penis.